pcchencode/dockerized-big-data-system/README.md

 1. git clone this project

-2. cd into this directory, and `docker-compose` the containers
+2. cd into this directory, and `docker-compose` the containers (Note: it might take a while to construct)
     ```
     $ docker-compose up -d
     ```

 3. Check all the containers
     ```